 Men of the Bible Series: Nathan (II Samuel 12:1-7)

 David was described as a man after God’s own heart (I Samuel 13:14; Acts 13:22).
 Although King David did have his weak and embarrassing moments, he died a faithful man of God.
 David was accompanied by three men (Samuel, Nathan, and Gad) who influenced his life.
 Each of these prophets gave David the LORD’s direction for his life and each one had a special place at that time in his life.
 He had a prophet by his side to guide him, advise him, and correct during his reign over Israel.
-One of the prophets can be seen at the beginning, in the middle, and at the very end of David’s reign.
+Nathan is seen at the beginning, in the middle, and at the very end of David’s reign.
 This prophet’s name was Nathan.
 Nathan bore the responsibility of representing the will and wishes of God.
 Nathan was faithful to deliver God’s messages.

 Sin's pleasure never outweighs its devastating consequences.
 Never allow the devil to deceive you concerning the devastating results of sin.
 Sin never has positive results.
 Never think for a minute that sin can be successfully hidden away forever.
 The reality is that there are no secret sins.
 God knows exactly where it is buried and when the time is right, He will place His finger right on the sore spot and He will press.
 He will confront that hidden sin and expose it for what it is!
 Please examine your life today.